 - Keep track of your inventory – Count packages before and after to verify.

-- Come prepared with cash – Do not ask the business your at or near for change.
+- Come prepared with cash – Do not ask the business you are at or near for change.

 - Come with all necessary supplies including cash box, counterfeit money checking pen, pens, Digital Cookie app for Cookies-In-Hand transactions, eBudde Booth Recorder app, posters to tell your troop story, etc.